sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-4.md

 The `auto` value tells a margin to use all available space left.
 It doesn't work on inline elements, floated elements and absolute elements. `auto` will also not work on a block element withouth a specified `width`.
 Lastly, it will only work on horizontal margins (left and right).
 When auto is used for vertical margins, it will set those margins to 0px (except on absolute elements).

-The `auto` value can this be used to set the left and right margin of block elements evenly, which will result in the element being centered.
+The `auto` value can thus be used to set the left and right margin of block elements evenly, which will result in the element being centered.
 It will let the left and right margins increase, until the element is centered horizontally (in alignment with the y-axis of the viewport).
 To center a `<div>` element for example, the `auto` value could be used in the following way: `margin: 0 auto;`.
 Note that the `0` actually doesn't even need to be specified, since the browser will set it to 0 automatically when `auto` is applied to a vertical margin.

 #### initial

 `initial` will set the `margin` property to its default value.

 You may wonder why you would want to set this value.
 If you want the default value, you wouldn't change the `margin` property in the first place.
-A good example when you would want to use this value is when a class overwrote the margin of an element, but you didn't want a particular value to change.
+A good example when you would want to use this value is when a class overwrote the margin of an element, but you didn't want a particular element's margin to change.
 In that case, you could target the element and set its `margin` value to `initial`, which changes it back to the default value.

 #### inherit